Python in High Energy Physics

 Pratyush Das (~pratyush26) |

 This talk presents the thoughts and perspectives of a computer science student who develops software for use in High Energy Physics and presents his experiences after having worked closely with particle physicists.
-The talk closely examines what makes python ideal for scientists who do not have a computing background and why it is used as much as it is, as well as what makes some scientists hesitant to use it.
-The talk will also go over the current growth of python libraries tailored to the High Energy Physics community.
+The talk closely examines what makes python ideal for scientists and why it is used as much as it is and examines the gradual shift from C++ to Python in the particle physics world.
+The talk will also walk you through the python libraries developed for physics analysis as well as the popular python packages that scientists make use of actively.

 This talk is aimed at python users who want to know how python is used for research in High Energy Physics to make important discoveries, such as the discovery of the Higgs Boson.
 This is also aimed at physicists who are curious about the usage of Python in their field or feel more comfortable using Python and want to know the active progress of Python being used as a programming language for regular analysis of data.